 Planeta.com’s Ron Mader was a keynote speaker.

-This month (August 2017) we’d like to redirect the old links and update this page.
-I would love to hear from people I met at the conference and from fans of tourism and ecotourism in New Zealand.
+Ron: I would love to hear from people I met at the conference and from fans of tourism and ecotourism in New Zealand.
+There were some great conversations and we continue to update the relevant resources on Planeta.com.

 Ecotourism means something different depending on your point of view.
 I certainly have my own definition, but so do many other people.
 While there is no common language that engages visitors and locals, those who offer ecotourism need to be clear about what they mean.
 In our review of global ecotourism trends, we see a growing debate on carbon emission offsetting and tourism, the role awards play in developing awareness and how the web is being used for distance learning.
 Five years past the International Year of Ecotourism and there is disappointment that leading global institutions are not doing enough.
 Does Web 2.0 – aka the social web – promise a new way of engaging visitors and locals?
 Here’s our summary.
 (Presentation)